Agarmas/Agarmas/README.md

 I'm Antonio Garrido Massé.
 I'm passionate about Data Science and Machine Learning.
 I love exploring how data can be used to solve problems and create valuable insights.

-- 🎓 **Education:** Computer Engineering student with a focus on Information Systems.
+- 🎓 **Education:** Computer Engineering with a focus on Information Systems.
 - 💻 **Passionate About:** Data Science, Machine Learning, and advanced analytics.

 ## Skills & Technologies